Gomez (band): Split the Difference (2004–2005)

-While Gomez's first three albums had been self-produced, the band decided to work with Tchad Blake as producer for their fourth record.
-Blake had previously produced albums by Tom Waits, Crowded House and Pearl Jam.
-The band were massive fans of his compressed sounds inherent on Los Lobos and Latin Playboys recordings.
+While Gomez's first three albums were self-produced, the band worked with Tchad Blake as producer for their fourth record.
+The band were fans of his compressed sounds as heard on Los Lobos and Latin Playboys recordings.
 The album was met with mixed critical response, with Allmusic rating it as four stars out of five and BBC Internet Music Reviews describing it as "one of the finest releases of the year so far.
 If you were one of those people who wrote them off two years ago, it's time to get listening again."
-However, the album received less than favourable reviews from a number of other sources, including Pitchfork Media and NME.
+However, the album received less favourable reviews from a number of other sources, including Pitchfork Media and NME.

-The band had built a Studio in Portslade, just outside Brighton, England (where most of them were residing).
-They worked independently for months recording, until they developed what the record would be with Tchad Blake at Real World Studios.In 2007, Gomez recorded a cover of The Band's hit "Up On Cripple Creek" for the tribute album Endless Highway: The Music of The Band.
-Also their song "How We Operate" was played in the final scene of The Hitcher starring Sean Bean and Sophia Bush.
+The band built a studio in Portslade, just outside Brighton, England (where most of them were residing).
+They worked independently for months recording, until they developed a record with Tchad Blake at Real World Studios.
+In 2007, Gomez recorded a cover of The Band's hit "Up On Cripple Creek" for the tribute album Endless Highway: The Music of The Band.
+Their song "How We Operate" was played in the final scene of the film The Hitcher.
 Gomez continued to tour, including a co-headlining 2007 US tour with label-mate Ben Kweller.
-The band toured Australia and New Zealand before heading back to the States for a second headlining leg of their US tour.
-On 2 March 2007, Gomez recorded a concert at the Vic Theater in Chicago, IL that was streamed via MSN Music.
-Vocalist and songwriter Ian Ball released a solo project, with an album entitled Who Goes There.
-In 2008, Gomez opened up several shows for Dave Matthews Band.
-The album reached the top 40 in the UK and Australia.
+The band toured Australia and New Zealand before going back to the United States for a second headlining leg of their US tour.
+On 2 March 2007, Gomez recorded a concert at the Vic Theater in Chicago, Illinois, that was streamed via MSN Music.
+Ian Ball released a solo project, an album entitled Who Goes There.
+In 2008, Gomez opened several shows for Dave Matthews Band.
+Their album reached the top 40 in the UK and Australia.
 The first single "Catch Me Up" entered the UK top 40 in March 2004 and "Silence" was released as the second single.

-Unfortunately for Gomez, Virgin/EMI closed down Hut Recordings and, having had such a strong bond to their friends at the label, the band asked to be released from their contract.
-Virgin agreed.
+Virgin/EMI then closed down Hut Recordings; the band asked to be released from their contract and Virgin agreed.